-- Malaysia's transfer pricing legislation adopts the arm's length principle espoused in the OECD Transfer Pricing Guidelines. - Under Section 140A of the Income Tax Act 1967, the DGIR is empowered to make adjustments on intercompany transactions of goods, services or financial assistance based on the arm's length principle. - The following rules and guidelines have been issued by the IRB with effect from 1 January 2009: - Income Tax (Transfer Pricing) Rules 2012 ("TP Rules"); - Malaysian Transfer Pricing Guidelines 2012 ("TP Guidelines"), revised 15 July 2017 (updates effective 15 July 2017); - Income Tax (Advance Pricing Arrangement) Rules 2012 ("APA Rules"); and - Advance Pricing Arrangement Guidelines 2012 ("APA Guidelines").
+- Malaysia's transfer pricing legislation adopts the arm's length principle espoused in the OECD Transfer Pricing Guidelines. - Under Section 140A of the Income Tax Act 1967, the DGIR is empowered to make adjustments on controlled transactions of goods, services or financial assistance based on the arm's length principle. - With effect from 1 January 2019, the definition of 'control' is revised under Section 140A(5A) to: - common shareholding of 20% of shareholding or more; and - the operations of the affiliate depends on the proprietary rights of the shareholder of 20%, or its affiliate; or - the shareholder / affiliate is able to influence decisions relating to the business activities of the company, including the receipt of services, and the pricing of the acquisition of such services; or - one or more of the directors or members of the board of directors of a person are appointed by the shareholder / affiliate. - The following rules and guidelines have been issued by the IRB with effect from 1 January 2009: - Income Tax (Transfer Pricing) Rules 2012 ("TP Rules"); - Malaysian Transfer Pricing Guidelines 2012 ("TP Guidelines"), revised 15 July 2017 (updates effective 15 July 2017); - Income Tax (Advance Pricing Arrangement) Rules 2012 ("APA Rules"); and - Advance Pricing Arrangement Guidelines 2012 ("APA Guidelines").